cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Prescalar
 ^^^^^^^^^
-The Prescaler module reduces a high-frequency input signal to a lower-frequency output signal based on a user-defined prescaler value.
-The prescaler converts a high-frequency input event (event_i) into a low-frequency output event (event_o) based on the following criteria: -
+The prescaler converts a high-frequency input event (event_i) into a low-frequency output event (event_o).

-- When the timer is enabled and an event (event_i) is received from the input-stage module, the prescaler module begins counting clock cycles as specified by the PRESC bitfield in the REG_TIM[0-3]_CFG Control and Status Register (CSR).
+Prescaler maintains a prescaler counter whose initial value is '0'.
+For every positive edge of the HCLK, when the timer controller asserts the active signal and input-stage asserts the event (event_i), the prescaler counter is incremented by '1'.
-- After the configured number of clock cycles has elapsed, the prescaler generates an output signal (event_o) for the Up-Down counter module.
+The prescaler counter is incremented in the similar fashion until it reaches the PRESC bitfield in the REG_TIMx_CFG CSR (where x = 0 to 3 for Timer0 to Timer3), then generates an output signal (event_o) for the Up-Down counter module.
+In the next positive edge of the HCLK, prescaler counter and event_o are reset to '0'.
+The prescaler counter starts incrementing and the same process repeats to set the event_o multiple times.

 The output signal (event_o) is de-asserted under the following conditions:

 - A system reset is received.
 - A reset is issued by the timer controller module.
 - The input-stage module de-asserts the input event signal (i.e., event_i goes low).